kylefoxaustin/intel_scrape_ARK/README.md

 python3 scrape_service_status.py input.ods output.ods   --or--
 python3 scrape_service_status.py input.xlsx output.ods

+advanced usage:

+# If your product name column is not the default "Product Name"
+python3 scrape_service_status.py input.ods output.xlsx --product-column "Processor Name"

 the input and output files will be in the same directory as the python script